NeotropicSAS/kuwaiba-docs/user/en/src/navman/README.md

 #### **Object View**

-> Applies to objects of class or subclass `ViewableObject`
+> Applies to objects of the `ViewableObject` subclasses

 A view is a graphical representation of what is inside an object.
 All instances (objects) of subclasses of `ViewableObject` have an ObjectView that shows the direct children of the selected node.
 Most objects, except for logical and administrative assets and a few physical ones such as slots and ports, are subclasses of `ViewableObject`.